How To Catch And Print The Exception Messages In Python

 Result: 7.666666666666667

-Another method is to use logger.exception() which produces an error message as well as the log trace, which contains information such as the code line number at which the exception occurred and the time the exception occurred.
-This logger.exception() method should be included within the except statement; otherwise, it will not function properly.
+You can also use logger.exception() module within the except block which produces an error message as well as the log trace.
+The log trace contains information such as the code line number at which the exception occurred and the time the exception occurred.

 import logging